hed-standard/hed-specification/docs/source/Appendix_A.md

 1. Commas are not allowed in any values.
 2. Date-times should conform to ISO8601 date-time format YYYY-MM-DDThh:mm:ss.
 3. Any variation on the full form of ISO8601 date-time is allowed.
-4. The name class is for schema nodes and labels.
+4. The `nameClass` is for schema nodes and labels.
-5. Values that have a value class of `numericClass` must be valid fixed point of floating point values.
+5. Values of `numericClass` must be valid fixed point or floating point values.
 6. Scientific notation is supported with the `numericClass`.
-7. The text class is for descriptions, mainly for use with the *Description/* tag.
+7. The text class is for descriptions, mainly for use with the *Description/* tag or schema element descriptions.
-8. The posix path class is yet unspecified and currently allows any characters besides commas.
+8. The posix path class is yet unspecified and currently allows any characters except commas.
+9. Commas or single quotes are not allowed in any value.

 ````